TSMC says still in talks about subsidies for new U.S. plant

-HSINCHU, Taiwan (Reuters) - Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW) is still in talks with the U.S. government about subsidies for its new plant in Arizona, chairman Mark Liu said on Tuesday.
+HSINCHU, Taiwan, June 9 (Reuters) - Taiwan Semiconductor Manufacturing Co Ltd (TSMC) is still in talks with the U.S. government about subsidies for its new plant in Arizona, chairman Mark Liu said on Tuesday.

 “We hope federal and state governments could make up TSMC’s running costs difference between the United States and Taiwan,” Liu told reporters.